opencost/opencost-website/docs/FAQ.md

 OpenCost is a vendor-neutral open source project for measuring and allocating infrastructure and container costs in Kubernetes environments.

-The project is a combination of the OpenCost core allocation engine with a new community-driven [spec](https://github.com/opencost/opencost/tree/develop/spec) on how to monitor costs in Kubernetes land.
+The project is a combination of the OpenCost core allocation engine with the community-driven [OpenCost Specification](specification) on how to monitor costs in Kubernetes land.
 The allocation engine is a Golang implementation that conforms to spec.
-Both have now been submitted to the CNCF as a [sandbox project](https://www.cncf.io/sandbox-projects/).
+Both have been submitted to the CNCF as a [sandbox project](https://www.cncf.io/sandbox-projects/).

 ### How do I get started with the project?

-You can [install](install.md) the project in minutes.
+You can [install](installation/install) the project in minutes.

 ### Do I need to pay to use OpenCost?